Cozy Beef Stroganoff

 Add the shallot, onion, and mushrooms if you’re using them.
 Sauté until softened.
 Stir in the garlic and cook just until fragrant, about 1 to 2 minutes.

 Pour in the beef broth and bring everything to a gentle simmer.
 Let it cook down slightly for about 5 minutes so the flavor concentrates.
+This is one of those meals that comes together without much babysitting.

 Lower the heat and stir in the heavy cream.
 Let it simmer gently until the sauce thickens to your liking.